BCJuan/SpArSeMod/README.md

 # Usage

-1. Create a Space Search function which returns a SearchSpace object, as in `cnn.py`.
+1. Create a Space Search function which returns a SearchSpace object, as in `architechtures/cnn.py`.
     The following elements should always appear on the search space
     + Learning rate
     + Learning step (adjust for your dataset)
     + Learning gamma
     + Prune parameter
     + Batch size

-2. Create a network builder, as in `cnn.py`, which needs to accept the following parameters
+2. Create a network builder, as in `architechtures/cnn.py`, which needs to accept the following parameters
     + Parametrization: that is the dictionary coming from the search space
     + The number of classes
     + Input shape
 3. Your data must be arranged in a list of `TensorDataset` or `Dataset` objects as depicted for MNIST, CIFAR10, and CIFAR2 in `load_data.py`.
 4. Complete `config.ini`, with all the parameters (check configuration section for this)
 5. Build a file (example is in current `main.py`) where you call the function `Sparse` from `sparse.sparse` and pass all the config parameters.
+6. Wait until the process completes.
+You will have to check the results to see which has been the best network.

+### Optional Usage

+1. Depending on how your model behaves, that is, how it works with data (for example, sequences in RNNs), you can write a `collate_fn` and pass it to the search program which will use it with the dataloaders.
+As detailed, for example, in
+2. IF using sequences and making explicit a chop, the chop variable should be called `max_len` as in rnn.
+If not chopping, make a fixed parameter in search space.
+Check functions in `architectures\cnn2d_cost.py` -> `split_arrange_pad_n_pack`

-## COnfiguration
+## Configuration

 The parameters in the `config.ini`file obey the following:
 ```